JoyeshDebnath/TypeScript-Primer/README.md

 TypeScript adds optional static typing and language features such as classes and modules.
 It’s important to know that all these advanced features add zero cost to JavaScript.
 A typeScript is purely a compile-time tool.
 Once you compile, you are left with plain, idiomatic JavaScript.
 TypeScript is a language for application scale JavaScript development.

+Functions are blocks of code to perform a specific code.
+Functions can optionally take one or more arguments, process them, and optionally return a value.

+Here’s the TypeScript syntax to create and call a function.

+function greet(name: string): string {
+  return `Hello, ${name}`;
+}

+let greeting = greet("Anders");
+console.log(greeting);  // "Hello, Anders"
+8. How to create objects in TypeScript?